arecai/DAT_course_final_assessment/README.md

 ## RESULTS

-### Effects of renovation in price
+### Effects of renovation on price
 **Analysis**: t-test

 **Hypothesis**:
-    H0 = there are no differences between renovated and non-renovated houses H1 = there are differences between renovated and non-renovated houses
+    H0 = there are no differences between renovated and non-renovated houses Ha = there are differences between renovated and non-renovated houses

 **Results**:
     Average price in renovated houses: 759316